openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

 If the content received is longer than the current length, a new larger buffer will be allocated for it.
 Additionally, if the length of the sender is zero, the receiver's length will be set to zero as well.

-Now, if the dynamic-length elementary item is used to receive data and we reference-modified it, the item will be treated as a fixed-length item with with a length equals to the current length of the dynamic-length item.
+Now, if the dynamic-length elementary item is used to receive data and we reference-modified it, the item will be treated as a fixed-length item with a length equals to the current length of the dynamic-length item.
 In such cases, the compiler will not allocate or reallocated the buffer.

 Note that not all statement supports dynamic-length elementary items.
 Common statement like REDEFINE or RENAME will not work.
 Additionally, we cannot take their address using the ADDRESS-OF special register.
 The full list of the statements supported is available on the [Language Reference](https://www.ibm.com/docs/en/cobol-zos/6.4?topic=relationships-dynamic-length-items).